puppetlabs-toy-chest/puppetlabs-gce_compute/README.markdown

 This is interpreted by the resource to mean it should retrieve the value of the `internal_ip_address` property from the database resource of `Gce_instance`.
 This syntax only supports retrieving `external_ip_address` and `internal_ip_address` from `Gce_instance` resources that are applied as part of the same catalog.

 It is also possible to lookup an instances of our own `$internal_ip_address` or `$external_ip_address`.
 This value is retrieved from the bootstrap script.

 ### Destroy GCE Resources

 To use the example above, the following manifest could be used to teardown the environment.
 Not all parameters need be supplied when removing resources.
-Note that in the example, one of the instances, `www2-pd`, was created with a `persistent_boot_disk`.
-In the example below, we ensure that this boot disk is also destroyed.
+Recall that persistent disks are not destroyed when an instance is destroyed but must be done so explicitly as in the following example:

     # manifests/site.pp
     gce_disk { 'puppet-disk':
         ensure      => absent,
         zone        => 'us-central1-a',
     }
-    gce_disk { 'www2-pd':
+    gce_disk { 'www1':
         ensure      => absent,
+        zone        => 'us-central1-a',
+    }
+    gce_disk { 'www2':
+        ensure      => absent,
         zone        => 'us-central1-b',
     }
     gce_firewall { 'allow-http':
         ensure      => absent,
     }
-    gce_instance { 'www1-sd':
+    gce_instance { 'www1':
         ensure       => absent,
         zone         => 'us-central1-a',
     }
-    gce_instance { 'www2-pd':
+    gce_instance { 'www2':
         ensure       => absent,
         zone         => 'us-central1-b',
     }